jhsware/create-inferno-app-experimental/docusaurus/docs/troubleshooting.md

 ## `npm run build` fails to minify

-Before `react-scripts@2.0.0`, this problem was caused by third party `node_modules` using modern JavaScript features because the minifier couldn't handle them during the build.
-This has been solved by compiling standard modern JavaScript features inside `node_modules` in `react-scripts@2.0.0` and higher.
+Before `inferno-scripts@2.0.0`, this problem was caused by third party `node_modules` using modern JavaScript features because the minifier couldn't handle them during the build.
+This has been solved by compiling standard modern JavaScript features inside `node_modules` in `inferno-scripts@2.0.0` and higher.

-If you're seeing this error, you're likely using an old version of `react-scripts`.
-You can either fix it by avoiding a dependency that uses modern syntax, or by upgrading to `react-scripts@>=2.0.0` and following the migration instructions in the changelog.
+If you're seeing this error, you're likely using an old version of `inferno-scripts`.
+You can either fix it by avoiding a dependency that uses modern syntax, or by upgrading to `inferno-scripts@>=2.0.0` and following the migration instructions in the changelog.